+There are plenty of ways to decorate your home, and using homemade decorations is a great way to make your home that little bit more unique and save money.
 I enjoy decorating the house and garden at Christmas and every year, I like to try out new things.
-There are plenty of ways to decorate your house, and using homemade decorations is a great way to make your home that little bit more unique and save money.

-Here are a few of my favourite Christmas decoration ideas and how to decorate your house and garden for the festive season this year!
+Here are a few Christmas decoration ideas for the festive season this year:

-If you have any plants like conifers outside the front of your house, these look great with lights on too – you could even add some glass or plastic baubles if you want to get a bit more sparkle.
+If you have any plants like conifers outside the front of your house, these look great with lights on too.
+And you could even add some glass or plastic baubles if you want to give more sparkle.